Dan J. Harkey

 The lenders should obtain:

-Review the powers and authority sections of the By-Laws, along with the Articles of Incorporation, as amended, to determine who is authorized to sign for a loan and whether there are any limitations on the type or amount of loan that can be obtained or if there is a requirement for additional signatures.
-For example, there may be a limitation on encumbering all assets of the corporation without shareholder approval.
+Review the powers and authority sections of the Bylaws, along with the Articles of Incorporation, as amended, to determine who is authorized to sign for a loan and whether there are any limitations on the type or amount of loan that the Corporation can obtain, or if there is a requirement for additional signatures.
+For example, there may be a limitation on encumbering the Corporation’s shareholders.
+If Lendernder has a concern, Lendernder can obtain a certified copy (by the Corporation) of the original minutes of the Corporation’s first organizational meeting.
+This should, or will, show who was issued shares of the Corporation, who the original officers were, and who the original directors were.

 • Obtain the Borrower’s Opinion of Counsel Letter if the loan is significant or complicated.